Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 Eu citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs (taxes paid at order).
 I've never had a quality problem with them, unlike other well-known manufacturers whose printed circuit boards were sometimes of fairly average quality, with the added bonus of a gift from customs.

-You can modify, copy or sell these PCB bare or populated, I don't care.
+You can modify, copy or sell these PCB bare or populated, I don't care, I have a decent enough salary.
 Just cite me as author.

 ## Game Boy Printer Emulator PCB for the Arduino Uno
 Arduino Uno compatible PCB to connect cleanly different projects around the Game Boy Printer: